ungoldman/gfm.css/site/guide.md

   ~ Definition 2a
   ~ Definition 2b

 ## Abbreviations

 This is HTML abbreviation example.

-It converts "HTML", but keep intact partial entries like "xxxHTMLyyy" and so on.
+It converts "HTML", but keeps intact partial entries like "xxxHTMLyyy" and so on.

 *[HTML]: Hyper Text Markup Language